Last updated on January 9, 2023

 ASBA full form is Application Supported by Blocked Amount.
 In simple words, ASBA meaning refers to an application mechanism which completely eliminates the need for refunds in the case of partial allotment and no allotment.
 ASBA allows the investors money to remain with the bank till the shares are allotted after the IPO.
 The funds are transferred after the allotment and to the extent of allotted shares.
 Seen another way, ASBA means less trouble for investors with regards to the movement of application money.

-Initially, QIBs were not allowed to participate in IPOs through ASBA facility; however, with effect from May 2010, investors in all categories were allowed to apply through ASBA.
+Initially, QIBs were not allowed to participate in IPOs through ASBA facility; however, this restriction was lifted subsequently and now SEBI allows investors in all categories to apply through ASBA.

 It is important to note that all banks do not offer this facility.
 ASBA bank list of Self Certified Syndicate Banks (SCSBs), which is updated regularly, can be found on SEBI website.
 As on May 2022, there are 60 banks registered with SEBI to act as SCSBs.
 Thankfully, ASBA bank list is quite long and includes almost all major private and public sector banks.

 In June 2015, SEBI made it mandatory for all IPO applications to be made through ASBA mechanism with effect from 1 January 2016.

 Investor can submit the offline ASBA form (available at the designated branches of the banks acting as SCSB) after filling the details like name of the applicant, PAN number, demat account number, bid quantity, bid price and other relevant details, to their banking branch by giving an instruction to block the amount in their account.
 In turn, the bank will upload the details of the application in the bidding platform.
 Investors shall ensure that the details that are filled in the ASBA form are correct otherwise the form is liable to be rejected.
 Online ASBA applications can also be made online through banks’ netbanking interfaces.